 May the loan period on interlibrary loan materials be extended?

-Yes, in most cases the lending library will grant one renewal on an item.
-But this is not guaranteed.
-Contact any MCPL branch library to request renewal of ILL materials.
+Yes, in most cases the lending library will grant one renewal on an item although this is not guaranteed.
+Contact any MCPL branch to request renewal of ILL materials.
 Requests for renewal should be made before the due date if possible.

 ILL materials may be returned at any MCPL branch library.
 ILL materials must never be returned in a bookdrop.